Unique-Usman/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a shell prgram to print the current working directory
+This is a shell directory which contains different shell program to do different thing like pwd and the like